rust-lang/book/src/ch05-00-structs.md

 The distance function is supposed to calculate the distance between two points.
 But our distance function calculates some distance between four numbers.
 The first two and last two arguments are related, but that’s not expressed anywhere in our program itself.
-We need a way to group `(x1, y1)` and `(x2, y2)` together.
+It would be nicer if we had a way to group `(x1, y1)` and `(x2, y2)` together.

 We’ve already discussed one way to do that: tuples.
 Here’s a version of our program which uses tuples:

 ```rust
 fn main() {